simonmichael/hledger_site/src/time-to-money.md

 ## Timedot files

-Timedot files can't hold P directives, so include them within a journal file, which can.
+Timedot files can't hold P directives, so [include](hledger.html#including-other-files) them from a journal file, which can.

 Also, timedot amounts have no currency symbol which can be priced, so set a default one with the `D` directive.